G. Vernon Bennett: Biography

 While a city councilman, Bennett, then 65, was taken into custody in Lincoln Park on October 2, 1950, by two police officers who "took a statement from him at the Highland Park Police Station."
 A complaint was later issued by the city attorney's office "charging two morals counts."
 Bennett pleaded guilty to disturbing the peace," and a charge of lewd vagrancy was dismissed "in the interests of justice."
 He paid a fine of $100.

-Bennett, who was then living in Pasadena, died July 31, 1968 at the age of 88.
+Bennett, who was then living in Pasadena, died July 31, 1968, at the age of 88.

 Educational career

 Bennett was working in Gridley, California, before taking up his position as superintendent of schools in Pomona in July 1914, replacing the retiring schools chief, W.P.
 Murphy.
-Near the end of his first school year, he responded to a statement by University of California President Benjamin Ide Wheeler, who had declared vocational training to be "an attempt of aristocracy to keep children of the laborer in the working class so they couldn't better themselves."
+Near the end of his first school year, he responded to a statement by the University of California President Benjamin Ide Wheeler, who had declared vocational training to be "an attempt at aristocracy to keep children of the laborer in the working class so they couldn't better themselves."
 Bennett said:

 That sort of talk is bosh. ...
 If teaching boys how to do interior decorating, plumbing, lathe work and cabinet-making and teaching girls how to make hats and dresses and custard pies is an aristocratic attempt to tie a millstone around the neck of genius, then let us become more aristocratic.
 If we can keep the boys and girls off the street and reduce the number of street-corner loafers by teaching some useful trades in our schools I think it is our duty to do so.

 Bennett ordained an anti-slang week in April 1915 and ordered that anybody who used slang in Pomona schools be penalized.
 "I'd like to eliminate such phrases as 'hand somebody a lemon,' 'cut it out,' 'the once-over,' and a lot of similar expressions," he said.